 The deaths of pets might seem unimportant to people who have never had a pet, but I know what Hedwig’s death truly meant.
 J.K.
 Rowling did not just decide that Hedwig had to die just to make readers sad or remove an unnecessary character.
-When Hedwig’s death occurred it marked a change in the Harry Potter series because Lord Voldemort’s power reached a whole new level.
+When Hedwig’s death occurred, it marked a change in the Harry Potter series because Lord Voldemort’s power reached a whole new level.
 The reader knew that the series tone had changed and that the book would be very different.
 The reader would have to grow up with Harry if we wanted to continue reading because it was not fun and games anymore, it was crunch time and Harry had a job to do.
 Harry knew that he was entering into a big battle.
 Hedwig’s death was essential to the plot because it symbolized the death of innocence.
 The death of Hedwig showed the reader that it was time for Harry to grow and become the man he was supposed to be without all the ties of childhood.
 Without the death of probably the most innocent character, there could be no emotional growth for Harry or for the reader.

 It was no coincidence that Hedwig died while Harry was leaving the Dursley’s house—his childhood home—the night the enchantment was broken.
 Harry was leaving not only his aunt and uncle’s house, he was leaving his childhood behind that night as soon as he got into Hagrid’s flying motorcycle.
 While on the flight away from his “safe house” the Death Eaters were able to find them, and a death curse meant for Harry hit Hedwig.
 While I was rereading this, I flashed back to my dog’s death and thought about how death is important and necessary to truly mature.
 As sound as it stands, my childhood had to come to a close at some point and something dramatic had to end it for me.
-The death of ones childhood might end in some dramatic form because no one wishes this upon himself or herself.
-Anything that ends ones childhood will be seen as dramatic because it will hurt.
+The death of one’s childhood might end in some dramatic form because no one wishes this upon himself or herself.
+Anything that ends one’s childhood will be seen as dramatic because it will hurt.
 Time is precious and when you are young, it is hard to understand and appreciate that.
 Death teaches you spend all your time carefully and with purpose because in the end you will die too.

 Fergie and Hedwig’s deaths also taught me that animals are not so different from us.
 Fergie taught me many things just as Hedwig taught Harry many things.
 Hedwig taught Harry to consider other people’s feeling because for the most part he thought of himself.
 She taught him to care for others because she depended on him throughout her whole life.
 Pets teach you from a young age to care for something other than yourself and to love something that cannot really do anything for you in return.
 People who do not understand animals or who do not own animals, say that they do not have character, and you cannot actually tell what they are thinking, but I think you can.
 I could tell how Fergie was feeling, just as Harry could tell when Hedwig was mad at him.
 When Fergie was sad she would like to snuggle up to me and follow me around the house for the day.
 When Hedwig was mad she would ignore whatever Harry tried to do to please her, like turning her head away from her food or pretending she was sleeping.